gewspls/EasySQLPivot/README.md

 # EasySQLPivot
 Until recently I've always had trouble with Pivoting in T-SQL.
 I decided to write this Stored Procedure to make it a little bit easier.
+*Disclaimer: I wouldn't recommend this Stored Procedure for use in a Production Environment.
+This repository
+was just for fun and demonstrate the use of dynamic T-SQL.*

 ### Usage
 Usage is simple, download the Stored Procedure and create it using your preferred SQL Editor.